| Lack of border security is hurting farmers

 The border areas will be strengthened by the deployment of South African National Defence Force (SANDF) troops under Operation Corona.
 According to Major General Barney Hlatshwayo, chief director of operations of the Joint Operations Division of the South SANDF, 22 companies will be deployed to the borders over the next four years.
 The SANDF will initially be deploying to the Kruger Park, Lesotho, Mozambique and Zimbabwe and will later move to Namibia and Botswana.
 There will be 1 168 SANDF personnel on the borderline in 2011/12 and 2 158 in 2013/14.

-Saab receives order for Carl-Gustaf ammunition
+Saab signs contract for Carl-Gustaf ammunition